NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

     <b>Exercise</b>: Use an Angular 2 service
 </h4>

-Open `app/shared/user/user.service.ts` and paste in the following code:
+Open `app/shared/user/user.service.ts` and paste in the following code, which we’ll discuss in detail in a moment.

 ``` TypeScript
 import {Injectable} from "angular2/core";